-Many businesses are making the move from Microsoft Exchange to Google for Work, saying that the reason they switched was largely financial or logistical.
+Many businesses are switching from Microsoft to Google, saying that the reason they switched was largely financial or logistical.
 Though potentially intimidating to consider a major company-wide migration, many are finding the transition easier than expected.
 Better, easier and faster data migration service with GSMME.

 Why Make the Move?

 There are several advantages to using Google for Work over Microsoft Exchange—beginning with price.
 Hosted Exchange averages $141 per user per year, while Gmail costs about $50 per user per year.

 Larger companies in particular see a clear financial advantage to Google over time.

 Businesses are ensured consistent upgrades and innovations from the creative team at Google.
 With the all-encompassing Google for Work platform integrating all of your vital apps, workspaces, and communications in one place, lower cost is just an added bonus.

 Over five million companies in the United States have adopted Google for Work, and over half of all Fortune 500 companies are on this list.

 If your enterprise is considering the switch from Microsoft 365 and Exchange to Google for Work and Gmail, read on for a basic guide to this transition.

 Due to the level of complexity with migrations, most companies use a Google for Work Partner to handle the migration process seamlessly.

 Many times it can even be done when it’s not business hours so there’s no interruption to daily work.

 However, if you’re a small company and have a deep knowledge of technical migrations and the Microsoft and Google ecosystems, then the Migration Assistant might be right for you.

 Google’s migration services support Microsoft Exchange servers so companies can avoid installing extra migration tools and complex programing.
 Google’s migration tool enables a smooth and simple transition.

 Email, contacts, and calendars are all transferable from Exchange to Google for Work.
 You can move hundreds of employees’ data at once or migrate one individual at a time.

 This process doesn’t disrupt workflow—employees may continue to use their mail, contacts, and calendars throughout the process.